Self Drive Tour

 If you’re in the mood for something different, enjoy a classic Chicago deep-dish pizza at Lou Malnati’s or explore the nightlife in River North, home to some of the city’s best cocktail bars and live music venues.

 Start the day with a Wrigley Field Gameday Tour, offering a behind-the-scenes look at one of baseball’s most historic stadiums.
-This exclusive experience takes you through the dugout, press box, and field access, giving you a glimpse into what makes Wrigley Field one of the most beloved ballparks in Major League Baseball.
+This exclusive experience takes you through the dugout, press box and onto the field, providing a real sense of what makes Wrigley Field such a special place in Major League Baseball history.

-After the tour, grab lunch at The Cubby Bear, a legendary sports bar across from Wrigley Field, or enjoy a Chicago-style hot dog from Portillo’s.
-Spend the afternoon exploring nearby Lakeview or taking a scenic walk along the Chicago Lakefront Trail.
+After the tour, enjoy lunch nearby at The Cubby Bear, a Wrigleyville institution directly opposite the ballpark, or keep things classic with a Chicago-style hot dog from Portillo’s.
+Spend the afternoon exploring the lively Lakeview neighbourhood or take a scenic walk along the Chicago Lakefront Trail.

-In the evening, return to Wrigley Field for an exciting Chicago Cubs vs. New York Mets game.
-Arrive early to soak in the atmosphere, grab a drink at Murphy’s Bleachers, and enjoy the energy of the Wrigleyville crowd before taking your seats for the game.
-Experience the seventh-inning stretch, cheer on the Cubs, and enjoy one last unforgettable night of baseball on this epic road trip!
+In the evening, return to Wrigley Field for Chicago Cubs vs Miami Marlins.
+Arrive early to soak up the atmosphere, grab a pre-game drink at Murphy’s Bleachers, and enjoy the unmistakable buzz of Wrigleyville before taking your seats.
+Join in with the famous seventh-inning stretch and experience another unforgettable night of baseball on this epic road trip.

-After the game, celebrate the experience at Sluggers, where you can enjoy a drink or even take a swing in their batting cages before heading back to your hotel.
+After the game, round off the evening at Sluggers, where you can enjoy a celebratory drink – or even step into the batting cages – before heading back to your hotel.

 Before heading to the airport, take the morning to explore Chicago’s basketball heritage.
 Start with a visit to the United Center, home of the Chicago Bulls and the Chicago Blackhawks.
 Outside the arena, you’ll find the iconic Michael Jordan statue, officially known as The Spirit, one of the most famous sports monuments in the world.